-You can leave your Cash Balance fund in the RMPP until you decide to retire or decide to transfer them elsewhere.
+You can leave your Cash Balance fund in the RMPP until you decide to retire or decide to transfer it elsewhere.

 While your benefits remain in the RMPP, discretionary increases are targeted each year on the same basis as whilst you were an employee member.